Questor’s Gambit

 Cmdr.
 Wilker threw his head back and howled.
 Eventually, the howl took the form of a name, and Cmdr.
 Wilker cried all his anguish into the one word, “QUESTOR!!!”
 The meddling feline might not be a god, but Cmdr.
 Wilker could curse him like one.

-As the Collie’s howl died away into a heartbroken whimper, the air around him tinkled and chimed like it was filled with invisible bells.
+As the collie’s howl died away into a heartbroken whimper, the air around him tinkled and chimed like it was filled with invisible bells.
 “You called?”
 The Cheshire cat’s voice sounded like a smile, even when that eerie crescent of teeth was nowhere in sight.

 The disturbing hybrid creature beneath the silk still wore her Tri-Galactic Navy uniform, but it had been torn where two extra pairs of angular limbs had burst through the fabric.
 The limbs were shaped like an arthropoid’s many-jointed arms, but they were covered with orange-and-white splotched fur.
 When the last of the cocoon’s silk fell away from the hybrid creature, Cmdr.
-Wilker was horrified to watch the calico-that-was step away from the cocoon and begin twirling through the corridor, moving as if she were jerked about by marionette strings.
+Wilker was horrified to watch the calico-that-was step away from the cocoon and begin twirling through the corridor, moving as if she were jerked about on marionette strings.

 Questor’s disembodied voice purred, “The Archidopterans do lovely work, don’t they?”